 Pregnancy Journal - I know that this not really a book but every mom to be should have one to record what is happening in her pregnancy.
 This will great to look back on in the future.
 I would love to see what my mother went through.

 There again I am sure that are some magazines that I won't include, these are just my favorites.
-If you have any that you love please let me know.

 "Shape" - Fit Pregnancy - Great tips on working out and other tid bits.